 How big are Riveted Kids camp groups?

 Small!
-Usually 10-16 participants.
+Usually 6-12 participants.
 One of our primary goals is to make sure that each participant gets the most out of every day and we do that by keeping our groups small.
 We’ve been on trips run by other companies with more than 20 kids.
 The buses are big, interactions with local people are almost voyeuristic, and opportunities to help kids process and integrate their experiences are nonexistent.
 One of the key reasons operators have large groups is to increase profits.
-That just isn’t our main goal.
-We want you and your kids to get the most out of the Riveted Kids experience and our counselors available to offer just the right support at the right moment.
+That just isn’t our goal.
+We want you and your kids to get the most out of the Riveted Kids experience and for counselors to be available to offer just the right support at the right moment.
 We keep our groups to about 1:5 counselor to participant ratio to maximize everyone’s experience.

 How do you help kids and families prepare for their adventures?